Sex After Circumcision Surgery: A Simple Healing Guide

 If you're wondering about sex after circumcision surgery—how long to wait, what it feels like, and whether there are any risks—the short answer is this: wait at least 4 to 6 weeks before resuming sexual activity to allow full healing.
 Doing it too soon can lead to pain, infection, or even increase the temporary risk of HIV transmission.
 Most men experience no long-term changes in sexual pleasure or performance, though a slight change in sensitivity is common early on.
 During recovery, focus on communication with your partner and explore safe alternatives if needed.
 Always consult your doctor to confirm you're fully healed before getting back to your sex life.

+If you've recently undergone circumcision for medical, cultural, or personal reasons, it's normal to have concerns about sex after circumcision surgery.
 So how long should you wait?
 The answer is 4 to 6 weeks.
 It is better to wait for this duration before resuming any sexual activity, but the exact timing depends on how well your wound has healed.
 Returning to sex too soon can lead to pain, infection, or delayed healing.
+In this article, we’ll let you know when it is safe to have sex after circumcision surgery, why it’s important to wait, and how sex might feel after healing.

 When Can You Resume Sex After Circumcision Surgery?